AFFILIATE MARKETING WITH GOOGLE ADS

 Creating campaigns via the user interface takes the longest but is also the simplest approach for beginners.

-3.1 How to structure a Google Ad Search campaign
+3.1 How To Structure A Google Ad Search Campaign

-In Google Ads a campaign consists of ad groups, keywords and ads.
+In Google Ads, a campaign consists of ad groups, keywords, and ads.
 The following graphic visualizes this:

 Campaign